Myth “Glycerin dries out the skin” – what’s true?

 - Water from other ingredients in the product

 - Water stored in the skin

-Glycerin should be accompanied by aqueous ingredients
+Glycerin should be accompanied by water-containing ingredients

 The glycerin may not care where it gets its water from, but of course your skin doesn't.
 It is therefore important that glycerin is always accompanied by moisturizing ingredients.
 Then it doesn't bind water from your skin, but instead uses the water from the product.
 In this combination, glycerin moisturizes your skin deeply and for a long time.

 By the way, high humidity is great in connection with glycerin, i.e. vacationing in a warm, humid climate or a good humidifier at home.
 A good moisturizer

 Do you have to worry that your product with glycerin will dry out your skin?
 No. Today, cosmetic products are formulated with this knowledge.
 So there's no need to panic , because in high-quality moisturizers and serums, glycerin is dosed and combined in such a way that it shows itself at its best.